 Many of our study rooms have computers with large screens, which are great for group work.

-Self-service laptops that students can borrow for four hours at a time are located on the ground floor.
+Students can borrow our 4-hour borrowable laptops via the LapSafe machine on the ground floor.
 You can borrow one laptop at a time and as soon as you've returned one, you can take out another.

 For security and privacy, all your work will be deleted from the laptop once you close the lid or the laptop runs out of battery.
 Make sure you save your work regularly using a USB or cloud storage - we recommend using your University OneDrive account.

-If you are a student and require a laptop on a more long-term basis, please contact ServiceDesk for more information.
-If you are a member of staff who needs to borrow a laptop, please contact AV Resources (AVR).
+If you are a student or staff member and require a laptop on a more long-term basis, please contact AVR to log a request.
 More information can also be found on the AVR Moodle Page.